SAP-archive/teched-dat265/README.md

 ### License
 Copyright (c) 2018 SAP SE or an SAP affiliate company.
 All rights reserved.
+This file is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE](LICENSE) file.